 The Most Vibrant Flowering Trees

 The red flowering dogwood, Kwanzan cherry, redbud, and Yoshino cherry trees are the most vibrant flowering trees.
-Each has its own unique features that allow it to stand out.
+Each has unique features that allow it to stand out.
 Both the Yoshino and Kwanzan cherry trees are native to Japan, while the red flowering dogwood and redbud trees are found mainly in the United States.
 They each have beautiful red and pink blossoms and bloom in the spring, and they will add dazzling colors to your yard.

 Redbud trees are an eastern United States favorite.
-The blooms are a soft pink that love both full sun ad partial shade.
+The blooms are a soft pink that loves both full sun ad partial shade.
 Trimmed branches will even bloom in vases of water within your house or out on the porch.
-The trees can grown to heights between twenty and thirty feet, providing just enough shade for your yard without blocking out too much sunshine.
+The trees can be grown to heights between twenty and thirty feet, providing just enough shade for your yard without blocking out too much sunshine.
 Redbuds are perfect trees to brighten up your home and accentuate the greenery surrounding your house.

 Yoshino cherry trees' white and pink blooms add an almond scent and a lovely view to your home.
 Though these trees are from Japan and China, they can also grow well in zones five through eight in the United States.
 They grow horizontally and vertically to heights between fifteen to twenty-five feet.
 In the fall, the leaves of the Yoshino transition from a deep green to a glorious yellow.
 These trees will create a gorgeous backdrop for any event and will impress your guests.